integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 3. Navigate to WooCommerce > Settings > Payments and configure your BulletProof Payment Gateway settings.
 4. Use the credentials provided by the Gateway Support Team
 5. Enter into your BulletProof portal ->Other Services ->Webhooks and create one of these webhooks:
-  If you have a Sucuri Firewall or your site is hosted at Godaddy (or if your firewall blocks the access to the Wordpress plugin directory): https://yoursitename.com/?rest_route=/bpcheckout/webhooks Everyother site can use: https://yoursitename.com/wp-content/plugins/bulletproof-checkout-lite/webhook.php
+  If you have a Sucuri Firewall or your site is hosted at Godaddy (or if your firewall blocks the access to the WordPress plugin directory): https://yoursitename.com/?rest_route=/bpcheckout/webhooks Every other site can use: https://yoursitename.com/wp-content/plugins/bulletproof-checkout-lite/webhook.php
 6. After your initial usage you can safely remove the file "emergency_removal_tool.php" from the plugin root folder